preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/localization/index.rst

 Just correcting a few translations
 ************************************
 If you only need to correct one, or a few, translations, you don't need to download the file/files.
-Youo can then simply change the translation directly here.
+You can then simply change the translation directly here.

+**important note!** This method is what is called "Has been customized" in the View Mode selector.
+Changes you make this way are NOT overwritten if you import a translated JSON file to the system.

 Here's how:

 1. Click the pen for the object you wish to change/correct.